bhagyasilva-git/disasterx-web/README.md

-🌍 Summary
+**Summary**

 DisasterX demonstrates a full-stack web system with database integration, server-side logic, and real-world deployment setup.
-While the original simulation vision remains incomplete, the project successfully delivers a functional and structured web-based platform in local server.
+While the original simulation vision remains development stage, the project successfully delivers a functional and structured web-based platform in local server.